 You will be fascinated by the way Bhutanese get married.
 Marriage is not considered a big deal and the wedding ceremony is kept simple.
-Facts- marriage within cousins is very common in Bhutan.
+Facts- marriage among cousins is very common in Bhutan.
 Also, in some parts of the county, the groom goes to his wife's home and not the other way around.
-Here, death only means passing on one life to another, i.e re-birth.
+Here, death only means passing on one life to another, i.e. re-birth.

 Landscape of Bhutan

-Bhutan is mostly about the rugged mountains, enchanting valleys, winding rivers, colorful lakes, tall shady trees, and exquisite flowers.
+Bhutan is mostly about rugged mountains, enchanting valleys, winding rivers, colorful lakes, tall shady trees, and exquisite flowers.
 On the world map, Bhutan is a tiny speck with an area of 46,000 square kilometers.
-Bhutan mountains have contiguous borders with Tibet of china and lowlands is connect with India.
+Bhutan mountains have contiguous borders with Tibet in China and the lowlands are connected with India.

 History of Bhutan